Burston Strike School: Subsequent events

-In 1949 the National Union of Agricultural Workers (NUAW) initiated the establishment of The Burston Strike School as a registered educational charity.
+In 1949, the National Union of Agricultural Workers (NUAW) initiated the establishment of The Burston Strike School as a registered educational charity.
 Along with Sol Sandy, the surviving trustee of the strike school and a member of the NUAW, three additional trustees were appointed from the union.
 The self-perpetuating trustees have the legal responsibility to manage the school and try to develop it as a museum, visitor centre, educational archive and village amenity.

 In the early 1980s the NUAW merged into the Transport and General Workers' Union (TGWU) to form the National Agriculture and Allied Workers' sector.
 It was at that time that the Strike School was turned into a museum and a rally to commemorate the school and the longest strike in UK history was re-established.
 The annual rally has been held on the first Sunday in September since 1984.
 It is organised by the trustees, members of TGWU (now Unite the Union) with support from other trade union organisations.

 Dramatisations

 Television

 The story of the strike was dramatised in 1985 by the BBC.
-Screen Two: The Burston Rebellion starred Eileen Atkins as Kitty Higdon, Bernard Hill as Tom Higdon, John Shrapnel as the Reverend Charles Tucker Eland and Nicola Cowper as Violet Potter.
+Screen Two: The Burston Rebellion, written by Elaine Morgan, starred Eileen Atkins as Kitty Higdon, Bernard Hill as Tom Higdon, John Shrapnel as the Reverend Charles Tucker Eland and Nicola Cowper as Violet Potter.
 It was shown on 24 February 1985, following a documentary about the strike the previous day.

 Film

 In 2015, it was announced that a film adaptation of the strike would be produced for general release in 2017.
 Titled Burston, the producers aimed to film in summer 2017 with a release in 2018.
 However, filming was halted in 2017.
 The film was to be directed by the Norfolk-raised director George Moore with a screenplay written by Alice Instone-Brewer.
 The cast included Jasmine Fretwell as Violet Potter, Niklass van Poorvleit as Tom Higdon and Robert Clement-Evans as Rev. Eland.
-The filmmakers were reportedly working closely with the Burston Strike School Museum to ensure that the film represented the strike accurately, and had hired a largely Norfolk-based cast and crew to reflect the regional origins of the story.
+The filmmakers were reportedly working closely with the Burston Strike School Museum to ensure that the film represented the strike accurately and had hired a largely Norfolk-based cast and crew to reflect the regional origins of the story.